clamytoe/de_capstone/README.md

 NOTE: This project template was generated with [Cookiecutter](https://github.com/audreyr/cookiecutter) using my [toepack](https://github.com/clamytoe/toepack) project template.

-For this project I decided to capture near real-time crypto currency data and analyze it to see how it fluctuates throughout the day.
-Here are some details about the dataset:
+For this project I decided to go with a streaming datasource.
+With the goal of capturing near real-time crypto currency data and analyze it to see how it fluctuates throughout the day.
+Here are some details about the data:

 * source: [coincap.io](https://coincap.io/)
 * coins: **Top 100** ranking coins